The Women’s Mobile Museum: “What is art?” and “Who is art for?”

 Maldonado is originally from Farjardo, Puerto Rico.
 Aside from having her Associate’s Degree in Human Services, she is also a poet, photographer, and Reiki practitioner.

 Maldonado’s first exposure to photography was through an elective class in high school.
-She enjoyed the process of developing film in the darkroom and being able to watch an image form from a negative, and through this experience that her love of photography formed.
+She enjoyed the process of developing film in the darkroom and being able to watch an image form from a negative; through this experience, her love of photography formed.

 Maldonado found out about the WMM residency program while reading the newspaper.
 She wanted to go to art school but could not afford it at the time.
 She decided to take advantage of the opportunity.

 Now, Maldonado’s favorite thing about process is being able to express her feelings and emotions through her images, even to people she has never met before.
-The goal of her self-portrait series was to work on personal acceptance, loving herself, and learning how to know herself better.
+The goal of her self-portrait series was to work on personal acceptance, loving herself, and learning how to better understand herself.
 Although it has sometimes been a challenge at times, according to Maldonado, she has learned to love herself and appreciate her images through this series.
 Her work at the PPAC, titled “Earthly,” is different from the work she shared at previous galleries.

 “And for me it is really important what I’m doing right now because I can express myself, I can express how I feel, how I think, how I would like to help other people, just with an image” Maldonado said.
 “I can talk about my past experience or what I want for the future.
 Just in an image.
 I think an image says so much.”